Tradition, innovation, naturalness, and beauty

 Vegetable tanning is a traditional craft process that tanneries have handed down from father to son for over 200 years, using both ancient recipes and state-of-the-art technology.
 With vegetable tanned products, you can really see the skill that has gone into producing them.

-The transformation from raw hides into a material that will last a long time is a process that happens slowly in wooden drums, while respecting the environment.
-It is an astonishing process based on the use of natural tannins, on modern technologies and machineries but mainly, on the slow passage of time.
+The transformation from raw hides into a material that will last a long time is a process that happens slowly in wooden drums while respecting the environment.
+It is an astonishing process based on the use of natural tannins, on modern technologies and machinery but mainly, on the slow passage of time.

-High quality vegetable tanning is disappearing in Europe, with an exception of Italy, where Consortium are the world-beaters of the tradition, handcraft and innovation in fashion:
+High-quality vegetable tanning is disappearing in Europe, with an exception of Italy, where Consortium is the world-beaters of the tradition, handcraft, and innovation in fashion:

 - Consortium Vero Cuoio is the worldwide ambassador of the brand “Cuoio di Toscana”, with the aim of protecting and exploiting the quality of the leather sole.
 Truly the heart of the shoes we love.

-Raw materials used for vegetable tanning are natural tannins, available in liquid or powder form, obtained from different part of plants including woods, barks, fruits, fruit pods and leaves.
+Raw materials used for vegetable tanning are natural tannins, available in liquid or powder form, obtained from a different part of plants including woods, barks, fruits, fruit pods, and leaves.
 The most common tannins are obtained from:

 - Chestnut wood (Castanea sativa)

 - Tara pods (Caesalpinia spinosa)

 - Gambier (Uncaria gambir)